Use a public standard load balancer in Azure Kubernetes Service (AKS)

 By default, AKS sets AllocatedOutboundPorts on its load balancer to 0

 , which enables automatic outbound port assignment based on backend pool size when creating a cluster.
 For example, if a cluster has 50 or fewer nodes, 1024 ports are allocated to each node.
+This value allows for scaling to cluster maximum node counts without requiring networking reconfiguration, but can make SNAT port exhaustion more common as more nodes are added.
 As the number of nodes in the cluster increases, fewer ports are available per node.
+Increasing the node counts across the boundaries in the chart (for example, going from 50 to 51 nodes or 100 to 101) may be disruptive to connectivity as the SNAT ports allocated to existing nodes are reduced to allow for more nodes.
+Using an explicit value for AllocatedOutboundPorts, as shown below, is recommended.

 To show the AllocatedOutboundPorts value for the AKS cluster load balancer, use az network lb outbound-rule list